About the Program

 Our goal is to be the one of the top academic cardiothoracic surgical training programs in the region and among the top programs in the nation.
 In order to accomplish this goal, we have assembled a highly skilled and committed faculty to support the three key areas of the educational mission at The Ohio State University — patient care, education and research.

-Dr. John Bozinovski has assumed responsibility for the traditional residency program.
+Dr. John Bozinovski leads the traditional residency program.
 In partnership with the outstanding faculty at The Ohio State University Wexner Medical Center, including Dr. Mark Galantowicz, Chairman of the Department of Cardiothoracic Surgery at the Nationwide Children’s Hospital, this program is positioned to take a leadership role in cardiothoracic surgical education of the future.

 View our residents